veeto

 Key Takeaways

-• Requires businesses to notify owners 6-12 months before digital assets are transferred to the state.
+• Requires businesses to notify owners by mail or email 6-12 months before digital assets are transferred to the state.

-• Mandates transfer of unclaimed digital assets to the state after three years of inactivity.
+• Mandates transfer of unclaimed digital assets to the state controller's cryptocurrency custodian after three years.

 Summary

-The legislation outlines precise transfer mechanisms, requiring holders to deliver digital assets to the state Controller's designated cryptocurrency custodian within 30 days of filing their unclaimed property report.
-For assets listed on established exchanges, sales must occur at prevailing market prices between 18 and 20 months after reporting.
-The Controller maintains discretion to decline custody of digital assets deemed not in the state's interest, provided written notice is given to holders within 120 days.
+The legislation requires holders to transfer unclaimed digital assets to the state Controller's designated cryptocurrency custodian within 30 days of filing their unclaimed property report.
+Digital assets listed on established exchanges must be sold at prevailing market prices between 18-20 months after reporting.
+The Controller maintains discretion to decline custody of digital assets deemed not in the state's interest to manage.

 Key Dates